ssrsreenidhi/2018-Exploravision/README.md

 # 2018 Exploravision
-This Exploravision project concerns a protein-caused visual impairment aid for Alzheimer's patients using cognitive services.
+This Exploravision project concerns a protein-caused visual impairment aid using cognitive services.